 If command is specified, it replaces the shell.
 No new process is created.
 The arguments become the arguments to command.
-If the -1 option is supplied, the shell places a dash at the beginning of the zeroth argument passed to command.
+If the $-\mathbf{l}$ option is supplied, the shell places a dash at the beginning of the zeroth argument passed to command.
 This is what login(1) does.
-The -c option causes command to be executed with an empty environment.
-If -a is supplied, the shell passes name as the zeroth argument to the executed command.
+The $-\mathbf{c}$ option causes command to be executed with an empty environment.
+If $-\mathbf{a}$ is supplied, the shell passes name as the zeroth argument to the executed command.
 If command cannot be executed for some reason, a non-interactive shell exits, unless the execfail shell option is enabled.
 In that case, it returns failure.
 An interactive shell returns failure if the file cannot be executed.
+A subshell exits unconditionally if exec fails.
 If command is not specified, any redirections take effect in the current shell, and the return status is 0.
 If there is a redirection error, the return status is 1.

-exit [n] Cause the shell to exit with a status of n.
+- exit [n] Cause the shell to exit with a status of n.
 If n is omitted, the exit status is that of the last command executed.
 A trap on EXIT is executed before the shell terminates.

-export [-fn] [name[=word]] ...
+- export [-fn] [name[=word]] ...

-export -p
+- export -p